martinmacko47/chcemvediet/misc/inforequests.md

 * ~~Request~~
 * ~~Clarification Response~~

-### Create a New Inforequest / Inforequest Draft
+### Create a New Inforequest / InforequestDraft

-URL: /en/inforequests/create/\
+URL: `/en/inforequests/create/`\
-URL: /en/inforequests/create/<draft_id>/
+URL: `/en/inforequests/create/<draft_id>/`

 Conditions:
 * User is authenticated.
 * User has a verified e-mail address

-Instead of submitting the created inforequest directly, the user may decide to save it as a inforequest draft and submit it later.
+Instead of submitting the created inforequest directly, the user may decide to save it as a inforequestdraft and submit it later.
 The user may edit the draft until he submits it.
 The obligee property does not have to be set while the inforequest is just a draft.
 The user may own multiple unfinished request drafts.

-### Delete a Inforequest Draft
+### Delete a InforequestDraft

-URL: /en/inforequests/delete-draft/<draft_id>/
+URL: `/en/inforequests/delete-draft/<draft_id>/`

 Conditions:
 * User is authenticated.